Open-Systems-Pharmacology/ASCPT-Satelite-OSPS-Workshops/README.md

 The use-cases within the workshops will be based on published examples.

-We will develop PBPK models for small molecules for DDI and pediatric populations and PBPK models for biologics (antibody-drug conjugates (AsDC)), which we develop into a PB-QSP model for treatment of tumor growth.
+We will develop PBPK models for small molecules for DDI and pediatric populations and PBPK models for biologics (antibody-drug conjugates (ADCs)), which we develop into a PB-QSP model for treatment of tumor growth.

 The two workshop days are scheduled as follows: